 Cold hardy varieties have the ability to avoid freeze damage by producing sugar during a cold snap.
 Sugar water freezes at a lower temperature than water, keeping the water in the cells from freezing and damaging cell walls.
 It’s like they create their own anti-freeze by producing sugar.
 This is also why frost-tolerant vegetables tend to get sweeter with cool temperatures.
 Aren’t plants amazing?!

-Here are 20 frost tolerant vegetables you can grow in your cool-weather garden.
+Here are 20 frost-tolerant fall garden vegetables to grow in your cool-weather garden.

 In cold climates, start artichoke seeds indoors 12 weeks before your average last spring frost date.
 Ideal soil temperature for germination is 70 to 80 degrees.
 In mild climates, sow seeds directly outdoors in the fall for harvest the following spring.